secretstartups/handbook/job-families/people-ops/team-member-relations/index.html.md

 #### Senior Team Member Relations Partner Responsibilities

-* Extends that of the Team Member Relations Partner responsibilities
+* Extends that of the Team Member Relations Partner responsibilities.
-* Investigates complex team member concerns that could have significant legal, regulatory, brand,  financial or other risks to GitLab and provide appropriate course of action depending on outcome of investigations.
+* Investigates complex team member concerns that could have significant legal, regulatory, brand, financial or other risks to GitLab and provides recommendations for appropriate actions based on the outcome of investigations.
-* Partner with Legal and PBP on the review and assessment of
+* Partners with Legal and PBP on the review and assessment of Team Member Relations cases as needed for added context.
 * Provides critical input to the formation, consistent application, and revision of policies across GitLab as we continue to scale.
-* Provide trend data and actionable feedback to legal, HRBP teams, and senior leaders to reduce overall risk in the organization.
+* Provides trend data and actionable feedback to legal, HRBP teams, and senior leaders to reduce overall risk in the organization.
-* Regularly reviews policies, procedures and initiative to ensure they align with applicable regulatory requirements as well as GitLabs’ Values.
+* Regularly reviews policies, procedures and initiatives to ensure they align with applicable regulatory requirements as well as GitLabs’ Values.

 #### Senior Team Member Relations Partner Requirements

-* Extends that of the Team Member Relations Partner requirements
+* Extends that of the Team Member Relations Partner requirements.
-* Degree in Human Resources, Employee Relations, or Employment Law.
 * 8+ years of progressive investigatory or employee relations experience.
 * Excellent written and verbal communication and interpersonal skills.
 * Strong problem-solving skills, critical thinking, and intuitive sense of business acumen.
 * Ability to execute tasks with attention to detail, reliability, and a relatively quick pace.
-* Ability to interface and partner with People and non-People stakeholders to achieve results
+* Ability to interface and partner with stakeholders to achieve and influence results.

 ### Manager, Team Member Relations

-The Manager, Team Member Relations reports to Director, People Ops.
+The Manager, Team Member Relations reports to the Director, Team Member Relations.

 #### Manager, Team Member Relations Job Grade